lisa-butler/Northwest-Scuba-Diving/README.md

 ## Ecommerce Business Model

 This site sells services to individual customers, and therefore follows a `Business to Customer` model.
-It is of the simplest **B2C** forms, as it focuses on individual transactions, and doesn't need anything such as monthly/annual subscriptions, however, this is something i would consider looking into in the future.
+It is of the simplest **B2C** forms, as it focuses on individual transactions, and doesn't need anything such as monthly/annual subscriptions, however, this is something i would consider looking into in the future, such as a club members fee for memebers who would like to pay a once off payment and dive with the club weekly.

-It is still in its early development stages, although it already has a newsletter, and links for social media marketing.
+It is still in its early development stages, although it already has a newsletter, and links for social media marketing, this is something that i would like to develop further.

 Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such a Facebook.

-A newsletter list can be used by the business to send a regular update to customer regarding courses, new dives etc that are now on offer.
+The newsletter list can be used by the business to send regular updates to customers regarding courses, new dives etc that are now on offer.
-As well as updates to business hours, notifications of events, recuritment etc!

 ## Search Engine Optimization (SEO) & Social Media Marketing